-The allowance for loan losses includes adjustments for qualitative reserves based on our company's assessment that may not be adequately represented in the guantitative methods or the economic assumptions described above.
+The allowance for loan losses includes adjustments for qualitative reserves based on our company's assessment that may not be adequately represented in the quantitative methods or the economic assumptions described above.
 For example, factors that we consider include changes in lending policies and procedures, business conditions, the nature and size of the portfolio, portfolio concentrations, the volume and severity of past due loans and nonaccrual loans, the effect of external factors such as competition, and legal and regulatory requirements, among others.
 Further, we consider the inherent uncertainty in quantitative models that are built on historical data.
 As a result of the uncertainty inherent in the quantitative models, other quantitative and qualitative factors are considered in adjusting allowance amounts, including, but not limited to, the following: model imprecision, imprecision in macroeconomic scenario forecasts, or changes in the economic environment affecting specific portfolio segments that deviate from the macroeconomic forecasts.
 The evaluation is inherently subjective, as it requires estimates that are susceptible to significant revision as more information becomes available.
-Depending on changes in circumstances, future assessments of credit risk may yield materially different results from the prior estimates, which may require an increase or a decrease in the allowance for loan losses.
+Depending on changes in circumstances, future assessments of credit risk may yield materially different results from the prior estimates, which may require an increase or a decrease in the allowance for

-The allowance for credit losses can also be impacted by unanticipated changes in asset quality of the portfolio.
-In addition, while we have incorporated our estimated impact of COVID-19 on the economy into our allowance for credit losses, the ultimate impact of COVID-19 is still unknown, including how long economic activities will be impacted and what effect the unprecedented levels of government fiscal and monetary actions will have on the economy and our credit losses.
 As described above, the process to determine the allowance for credit losses requires numerous estimates and assumptions, some of which require a high degree of judgment and are often interrelated.
 Changes in the estimates and assumptions can result in significant changes in the allowance for credit losses.
 Our process for determining the allowance for credit losses is further discussed in Note 1 of the Notes to Consolidated Financial Statements.